geodynamics/aspect/doc/sphinx/user/extending/idea-of-plugins.md

 $\mathbf g$; or change the initial and boundary conditions.

-To make this as simple as possible, all of these parts of the program (and some more) have been separated into what we call *plugins* that can be replaced quickly and where it is simple to add a new implementation and make it available to the rest of the program and the input parameter file.
-There are *a lot* of plugins already, see {numref}`fig:plugins`, that will often be useful starting points and examples if you want to implement plugins yourself.
+To make this as simple as possible, all of these parts of the program (and some more) have been separated into what we call *plugins* in which, for example, each one of many material models is implemented as a separate class in the "material model plugin system"; each one of many geometries is implemented as a separate class in the "geometry model plugin systems"; etc. In the input file, you can then select one (or for some plugin systems, multiple) plugins from a plugin system to pick which material model, geometry model, etc., it is you want in your simulation.

+In ASPECT, nearly everything is implemented as plugins.
+There are *a lot* of plugins already, see {numref}`fig:plugins`.
+At the same time, there are situations where you want to do something that is not yet available in the existing plugins.
+Say, you want a very specific geometry;
+or, a common situation, you want to implement a specific postprocessor that is not yet implemented -- perhaps you are interested in evaluating only the vertical component of the velocity in a particular part of the domain.
+In these cases, the plugin system allows you to  quickly add an implementation of the necessary plugin which will then be available in the input file like all of the existing plugins of that particular system.
+In writing a new plugin, you will often find it useful to look at the existing plugins as starting points for the implementation of your own plugin.

 ```{figure-md} fig:plugins
 <img src="images/plugin_graph.*" alt="The graph of all current plugins of ASPECT.
 The yellow octagon and square represent the [Simulator](https://aspect.geodynamics.org/doc/doxygen/classaspect_1_1Simulator.html) and [SimulatorAccess](https://aspect.geodynamics.org/doc/doxygen/classaspect_1_1SimulatorAccess.html) classes.
 The green boxes are interface classes for everything that can be changed by plugins.
 Blue circles correspond to plugins that implement particular behavior.
 The graph is of course too large to allow reading individual plugin names (unless you zoom far into the page), but is intended to illustrate the architecture of ASPECT."  width="95%"/>